Márk Magyar: Partnership with Chtchetinina

 Magyar formed a new partnership with Ioulia Chtchetinina, a Russian who had previously competed for Switzerland.
 Chtchetinina/Magyar debuted on the Challenger series with an eighth-place finish at the 2019 CS Finlandia Trophy before coming fifth at the 2019 CS Golden Spin of Zagreb and winning the Hungarian national title.
 They were tenth in their European Championship debut, and were scheduled to make their World Championship debut in Montreal before the championships were cancelled due to the COVID-19 pandemic.

 In the pandemic-affected 2020–21 season, Chtchetinina/Magyar made their Grand Prix debut at the 2020 Rostelecom Cup, finishing in seventh.
 Hungarian champions again, they went on to win a bronze medal at the International Challenge Cup before finishing fourteenth at the 2021 World Championships in Stockholm.
 This result qualified a berth for Hungary at the 2022 Winter Olympics in Beijing.

 Beginning the Olympic season on the Challenger series, Chtchetinina/Magyar were eighth at the 2021 CS Denis Ten Memorial Challenge before winning a bronze medal at the Budapest Trophy.
 Assigned to two Grand Prix events, they finished sixth at both the 2021 Internationaux de France and the 2021 Rostelecom Cup.
 After a third consecutive Hungarian national title, they were sixth at the 2022 European Championships.
 Chtchetinina/Magyar were named to the Hungarian Olympic team.
 Unfortunately, days before the beginning of the Olympic pairs event, Magyar tested positive for COVID-19, and as a result, the team had to withdraw.
 Magyar lamented that "the work of a lifetime is gone."
+Shortly after, Magyar announced his retirement from figure skating.